aqua4/cf-tool/README.md

 * Removed most of the CLI commands which are not used by CP editor.
 * Removed all programming languages support.
 * Added C++20 support.
+* Problem "0" is interpreted as problem "A" during a contest.

 ## FAQ